horosin/wforcast/README.md

 Another note: App is optimized for larger screens but can be adapted for phones very easily.

 ## Development
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-You need either docker and docker-compose or node 10 and npm.
+Download the source code or clone the repo.
+You also need either docker and docker-compose or node 10 and npm.

 ### With docker
 Just run